blues/app-accelerators/54-multi-site-walk-in-cooler-energy-setpoint-monitor/README.md

 - `door_open_long` — door has been continuously open for at least `door_open_alert_sec` seconds (default 5 min).
 Fires repeatedly at most once per 30-minute cooldown window while the door remains open — one page-out per half hour is enough for store ops to investigate.
 - `temp_high` — box temperature exceeds `temp_alert_f` (default 40 °F).
 The alert carries the current amps reading, so the responder can immediately see whether the compressor is running (equipment issue) or is off (power outage, breaker trip).

+## 8. Troubleshooting

+**Device claims to Notehub but no events appear after 2+ hours.**
+- Check Notecard firmware is up to date: Notehub → Devices → click your device → Device Info → Notecard version.
+If outdated, trigger a [Notecard firmware update](https://dev.blues.io/notecard/notecard-walkthrough/updating-notecard-firmware/).
+- Confirm ProductUID in firmware matches your Notehub project.
+Notecard will not transmit to the wrong project.
+- In Notehub's in-browser terminal (top-right button), run `hub.status` to check cellular signal (`"signal": -100 to -50` dBm is typical).
+If `"status": "disconnected"`, wait 2–3 min and retry; initial connection can take multiple cycles.
+- Check that templates are registered: Events tab should show `cooler_summary.qo` and `cooler_alert.qo` Notefiles (even if empty).
+If missing, the `defineTemplates()` function failed—check firmware logs via USB serial with DEBUG_SERIAL enabled.

+**Events appear but temp_f or compressor_amps show NaN or -9999.**
+- `temp_f = -9999`: DS18B20 probe is disconnected, shorted, or the 4.7 kΩ pull-up is missing or open.
+Check D5 connectivity and probe 1-Wire bus.
+- `compressor_amps = 0.0`: CT is reading zero.
+Check that the CT clamp is around only one hot leg of the compressor circuit (not both, which cancels the field).
+Verify TRRS connector is fully seated at the SCT-013 input.
+Check A0 bias-circuit voltage is ~1.65 V (measure with a multimeter between A0 and GND).

+**Door-open alerts fire every sample even when door is closed.**
+- Door reed switch is stuck closed or the door-frame magnet is permanently magnetized.
+Confirm the switch reads LOW on D6 when door is physically closed and HIGH when open (check with a pin voltage meter or Notehub terminal `card.attn` disabled, then upload a sketch that prints `digitalRead(D6)` to serial).
+- If magnet is stuck, replace the magnet.

+**Cellular sessions happen more frequently than expected (not just every `summary_interval_min`).**
+- Alerts are firing and triggering `sync:true` sessions outside the normal cadence.
+Check Events tab for `cooler_alert.qo` — if present, one of the two alert rules is active.
+Verify `temp_alert_f` and `door_open_alert_sec` thresholds are not too tight for your operating environment.

+**Device wakes and samples but the Mojo coulomb meter shows no change between sleep cycles.**
+- The host is not fully sleeping; `card.attn` may not be working.
+Verify I²C connectivity between Notecarrier and Notecard.
+Check firmware has no blocking delays or `delay()` calls outside of timeout-polled sensor reads (e.g., in `loop()` before `NotePayloadSaveAndSleep`).

-## 8. Validation and Testing
+## 9. Validation and Testing

+**Expected steady-state cadence.** A correctly-running cooler generates one `cooler_summary.qo` event approximately every `summary_interval_min` (default 60 min) and zero `cooler_alert.qo` events unless thresholds are breached.
+As a rough illustrative reference, a mid-size commercial walk-in cooler (800–1200 cu ft) at a typical QSR may show:
+- **Compressor runtime:** 35–55% duty cycle (21–33 minutes per 60-minute window)
+- **Compressor apparent kWh:** 0.3–0.6 kWh per window
+- **Door opens:** 8–20 per window (depends on traffic)
+- **Door open time:** 60–300 seconds cumulative per window
+- **Temperature drift:** 0–2 °F above setpoint (after stabilization)

-**Expected steady-state cadence.** A correctly-running cooler generates one `cooler_summary.qo` event approximately per `summary_interval_min` (default 60 min) and zero `cooler_alert.qo` events.
-As a rough illustrative reference, a mid-size commercial walk-in cooler may show the compressor running 35–55 % of the time (21–33 minutes per 60-minute window), with `kwh_window` (compressor apparent kWh) in the 0.3–0.6 kWh range — but actual figures vary significantly with box volume, insulation, ambient conditions, product load, and defrost cycle frequency.
-Treat these as order-of-magnitude benchmarks rather than universal baselines. `temp_f` consistently more than 3–4 °F above `temp_setpoint_f` (the configured corporate target) is worth investigating regardless of runtime figures.
+These are order-of-magnitude benchmarks; actual figures vary significantly with box volume, insulation, ambient conditions, product load, and defrost cycle frequency. `temp_f` consistently more than 3–4 °F above `temp_setpoint_f` is worth investigating regardless of runtime figures.

 **Simulating alerts during commissioning.** Two quick threshold tests: (a) set `temp_alert_f` to just below the current ambient in Notehub's environment-variable editor, wait one inbound sync (~120 min, or issue `hub.sync` via the Notehub in-browser terminal), and observe a `temp_high` alert appear in the Events tab; (b) open the cooler door and leave it open past `door_open_alert_sec` to trigger `door_open_long`.
 Restore the original threshold after each test.